-- 2.9.1 The Council may engage such staff (Officers) as it considers necessary to carry out its functions. - 2.9.2 The most senior staff employed by the Council are Chief Officers: - 2.9.2.1 Chief Executive; - 2.9.2.2 Deputy Chief Executive; - 2.9.2.3 Director of Resources; - 2.9.2.4 Director of Communities and Well-being; - 2.9.2.5 Director of Planning; - 2.9.3 Chief Officers have executive and non-executive functions and responsibilities as set out in the Officer Scheme of Delegation at Part 3 of this constitution. - 2.9.4 Chief Officers are assisted by Deputy Chief Officers, who report or are accountable directly to one or more Chief Officer.
-Councillors have no role in the appointment of Deputy Chief Officers, who are appointed by the Head of Paid Service. - 2.9.5 The number and responsibilities of Chief Officers are determined by the Head of Paid Service. - 2.9.6 All Chief Officers are responsible for: - 2.9.6.1 supporting and advising the Council, Cabinet, Overview and Scrutiny Panels and other Committees on policy and service delivery in order that councillors' decisions are well informed; - 2.9.6.2 ensuring that the policies and decisions of the Council and Cabinet are formulated and delivered effectively and efficiently; - 2.9.6.3 providing strong managerial leadership and direction, fostering crossdepartmental working and implementing organisational improvement; - 2.9.6.4 setting high standards and driving up the performance, effectiveness and reputation of the Council; - 2.9.6.5 working with outside bodies and accessing additional funding opportunities and resources in order to support the Council's programmes of work; - 2.9.6.6 recruiting, developing, motivating and inspiring staff.
+- 2.9.1.
+The Council may engage such staff (Officers) as it considers necessary to carry out its functions. - 2.9.2.
+The most senior staff employed by the Council are Chief Officers24: - 2.9.2.1.
+Chief Executive; - 2.9.2.2.
+Deputy Chief Executive; - 2.9.2.3.
+Director of Resources; - 2.9.2.4.
+Director of Law and Governance; - 2.9.2.5.
+Director of Communities and Well-being; - 2.9.2.6.
+Director of Planning; - 2.9.3.
+Chief Officers have executive and non-executive functions and responsibilities as set out in the Officer Scheme of Delegation at Part 3 of this constitution. - 2.9.4.
+Chief Officers are assisted by Deputy Chief Officers25, who report or are accountable directly to one or more Chief Officer.
+Councillors have no role in the appointment of Deputy Chief Officers, who are appointed by the Head of Paid Service. - 2.9.5.
+The number and responsibilities of Chief Officers are determined by the Head of Paid Service. - 2.9.6.
+All Chief Officers are responsible for: - 2.9.6.1. supporting and advising the Council, Cabinet, Overview and Scrutiny Panels and other Committees on policy and service delivery in order that councillors' decisions are well informed; - 2.9.6.2. ensuring that the policies and decisions of the Council and Cabinet are formulated and delivered effectively and efficiently; - 2.9.6.3. providing strong managerial leadership and direction, fostering cross-departmental working and implementing organisational improvement; - 2.9.6.4. setting high standards and driving up the performance, effectiveness and reputation of the Council;

-&lt;sup>24 Section 43(2) of the Localism Act 2011
+Section 43(2) of the Localism Act 2011

-&lt;sup>25 Section 2(8) of the Local Government and Housing Act 1989
+25 Section 2(8) of the Local Government and Housing Act 1989

-2.9.7 Each Chief Officer has a different portfolio of responsibilities as designated from time to time and particularised in the Officer Scheme of Delegation at Part 3 of this constitution.
+- 2.9.6.5. working with outside bodies and accessing additional funding opportunities and resources in order to support the Council's programmes of work; - 2.9.6.6. recruiting, developing, motivating and inspiring staff. - 2.9.7.
+Each Chief Officer has a different portfolio of responsibilities as designated from time to time and particularised in the Officer Scheme of Delegation at Part 3 of this constitution.